AntonioTorres23/OpenGL_Notes/Overview on Transformations - Coordinate Systems.md

 \end{bmatrix}
 $$

-Matrices are index by (i, j) where i is the row and j is the column,
+Matrices are index by (i, j) where i is the row and j is the column, this is why the above matrix is called a 2x3 matrix (3 columns and 2 rows) (remember columns are vertical and columns are horizontal).